kingstarter/laravel-saml/README.md

     @endif
 ```

-The SAMLRequest field will be filled automatically when a SAMLRequest is send by an http request and therefore initiate a SAML authentication attempt.
+The SAMLRequest field will be filled automatically when a SAMLRequest is sent by a http request and therefore initiate a SAML authentication attempt.
 To initiate the SAML auth, the login and redirect functions need to be modified.
 Within ```app/Http/Middleware/AuthenticatesUsers.php``` add following lines to both the top and the authenticated function:
 (NOTE: you might need to copy it out from vendor/laravel/framework/src/Illuminate/Foundation/Auth/ to your Middleware directory)

 ```